 Impingement

 Shoulder impingement occurs when the top of the shoulder blade (acromion) puts pressure on the underlying soft tissues when the arm is lifted away from the body.
 As the arm is lifted, the acromion rubs, or “impinges” on, the rotator cuff tendons and bursa.
-This can lead to bursitis and tendinitis, causing pain and limiting movement.
+This can lead to bursitis and tendonitis, causing pain and limiting movement.
 Over time, severe impingement can lead to a rotator cuff tear.

 Instability